 I am a HUGE FAN of college for young adults who should go to college.

 I am also a college drop-out myself.
 I’m married to a college drop-out who works in industrial chemistry as a lab technician and has done very well providing for all of us with a career he truly finds deeply rewarding.
 I have a stepson and a son who work full-time in different applications of the banking industry, and neither of them earned a college degree.
-I have a son who earned his barber license while still in high school who works full time in his field.
+I have a son who is in trade school studying HVAC.

 What can be learned from all of this, besides the obvious fact that I have a large family?

-There are solid careers that don’t require college.
+There are many solid careers that don’t require college!

 Exploring these career options while your teen is still in high school may save a lot of money and stress that can be wasted on a poorly-chosen college enrollment.